 Privacy Cards have the Mastercard® or Visa® brand and can be used everywhere virtual Visa and Mastercard cards are accepted.
 Each time you make a transaction, the funds are debited from your connected source.

 Privacy complies with PCI guidelines to protect sensitive consumer data by keeping up with the required technical and operational standards of service.
 Users’ transactions are approved or denied based on the limits they’ve set for their cards.
 Privacy also offers a free 1Password integration to help you create and manage passwords and financial information securely.

 Privacy currently offers a Personal plan that allows you to create 12 new virtual cards every month that are free to use for domestic transactions.
-The Pro ($10/month) and Teams ($25/month) plans provide added benefits like cashback and discreet shopping.
+The Pro ($10/month) and Premium ($25/month) plans provide added benefits like cashback and waived foreign transaction fees.